Danny Ings: Aston Villa

 Ings signed a three-year contract with Premier League club Aston Villa on 4 August 2021 for an undisclosed fee, reported by BBC Sport to be £25 million.
 He scored a penalty on his debut on 14 August in a 3–2 away defeat to Watford, and followed this a week later on 21 August with a goal scored from a bicycle kick in a 2–0 home victory against Newcastle United which was also the first goal in front of a full capacity at Villa Park since February 2020.
 That strike gave Ings Goal of the Month for August.
 The goal was also voted as Aston Villa's Goal of the Season at their annual End of Season awards.

 West Ham United

 On 20 January 2023, Ings signed for fellow Premier League club West Ham United for a fee of £12 million, which would rise to £15 million if West Ham avoided relegation at the end of the season.
 On 25 February, Ings scored his first goals for West Ham in a win against Nottingham Forest, scoring the first two goals in a 4–0 victory.

 On 9 May 2025, West Ham announced that Ings would leave the club at the end of the 2024–25 season.

 Sheffield United

 On 27 August 2025, Ings joined Championship club Sheffield United on an initial one-year deal with the option to extend.
+On 18 May 2026, the club announced the player would leave in the summer once his contract expired.

+Wycombe Wanderers

+On 25 September 2026, EFL League One side Wycombe Wanderers announced the signing of Ings as a free agent.
+His first goal came on his debut with a 90th minute equaliser in a 2–2 draw with Reading on 26 September.